Poodle Puppy Guide

 Feeding Schedule

 Each Poodle has individual quirks beyond breed-standard descriptions — genetics sets a range, not a fixed outcome.
-Poodles with high energy levels need consistent outlets for their drive and enthusiasm.
+Poodle need their drive channeled consistently rather than sporadically; a reliable schedule of physical and mental work produces a calmer animal and a calmer household.

 Vaccination Timeline